Where Should I Put A Carbon Monoxide Detector?

 So how does CO compare with air?
 It is 3% lighter.
 So it distributes very easily through a house.

-So what is the most advantageous place to put a CO detector?
+So where is the most advantageous place to put a CO detector?
 CO moves with the air, so where the air is flowing it will go also.
 It is very unpredictable where the air, and therefore CO, will move at any given time.
 That is why the instructions with the unit you buy do not say to place it high or low on the wall.

 Understanding all that, the National Fire Protection Association (NFPA) suggests in 720, 2-1.1.2* 1998 -

 "A carbon monoxide alarm or detector should be centrally located outside of each separated sleeping area in the immediate vicinity of the bedrooms.
 Where bedrooms are separated and the audibility of the alarm or detector to occupants within the bedroom area could be seriously impaired, more than one unit could be needed.
-Each alarm or detector should be located on the wall, ceiling, or other location as specified in the installation instructions that accompany the unit."
+Each alarm or detector should be located on the wall, ceiling, or other location as specified in the installation instructions that accompany the unit."Which detector should you buy?

 The suggestion is one that is plugged in and preferably with a battery back up.
 These detectors use electrochemical technology to detect CO gas.
 Like smoke detectors, they are effective for 10 years.